 We treat about one low each day at varying times in various locations.The numbers might be different each time, but the freak out is always the same.
 Just another speed bump in the type 1 highway that we steamroll right through!

-We live in a world of carefully calculated chaos, where three kids under three and Type 1 diabetes rule our lives.
-We change diapers three at a time, kids go to bed at 6:30 pm, and wake up at 5 am.
-We only sleep in two hour increments because of hungry babies and blood sugar checks.
+I live in a world of carefully calculated chaos, where three kids under three and Type 1 diabetes rule my lives.
+I change diapers three at a time, kids go to bed at 6:30 pm, and wake up at 5 am.
+I only sleep in two hour increments because of hungry babies and blood sugar checks.
 Follow along as I chronicle our three ring circus.
 Enjoy the show!

 View all posts by Accidental Super Mom